ory/docs/docs/oathkeeper/pipeline/error.md

 website says: `<realm>`".
 Using a real message is thus more appropriate than a Realm identifier.

-This error handler is "exotic" as WWW-Authenticate is not a common pattern in today's web.
+This error handler is "exotic" as WWW-Authenticate isn't a common pattern in today's web.
 As discussed in the previous section, you can define error matching conditions under the `when` key.